Pawleys Island Flounder Fishing

 Flounder Fishing Tactics

-Most Flounder fishermen I know prefer to catch flounder slow trolling with live baits.
-Mud minnows and finger mullet are great choices fishing alongside the rock jetties on the North Side of the Island.
-In addition to trolling, fan casting creek mouths and docks can be very effective.
-North and South Inlets are great areas to target flounder as they like the high devolved oxygen of the inlets.
-For casting I prefer a spinning rod.
+I prefer a spinning rod.
 7’6 light to medium action paired with a 3000 size reel loaded with 15 pound braided line.
 From the braid I use 20 pound fluorocarbon leader tied using a uni to uni knot.
 From my leader I tie a 1/4 oz eye strike JIG HEAD using a loop knot.
 The chartreuse color jig rigged with a 3″ gulp swimming mullet is my favorite combination for Pawleys Island Flounder.
 Casting deep into a creek mouth or beneath a dock and slowly dragging and popping the bait along the bottom .
-If the current and tide are moving hard I’ll change to a heavier jig and fish slow.
+Another key point, is to watch the current and tide.
+If the current is running hard be sure to change to a heavier jig and fish up current bouncing you’re bait down with the tide.

 Flounder Fishing Pawleys Island with Fly fishing Gear